 6. Schnoodle

 Schnoodles are a mix between a Poodle and a miniature Schnauzer.
-This intelligent, funny, charming dog typically inherits the Schnauzer attentiveness gene that makes them great watchdogs that use their voice to scare away potential dangers.
+This intelligent, funny, charming dog typically inherits the Schnauzer attentiveness gene that makes them great watchdogs.
+They use their voice to scare away potential dangers!

-Adult Schnoodles weigh between 10 to 25 pounds and stand 10” to 14” inches from the shoulder.
-This friendly dog breed makes excellent companion dogs that need to live indoors.
+Adult Schnoodles weigh 10 to 25 pounds and stand 10 to 14 inches from the shoulder.
+This friendly dog breed makes an excellent companion dog that needs to live indoors.
 They are an excellent option for apartment dwellers, singles, families, and seniors.

 This Doodle breed has a moderate activity level that should coordinate well with your lifestyle.
 Generally, this breed will match your energy level but require daily walks and playtime to stimulate their minds.

-Schnoodles enjoy being the center of attention and are great athletes and show-offs when it comes to agility training, flyball, and other sports.
+Schnoodles enjoy being the center of attention and are great athletes and show-offs in agility training, flyball, and other sports.

 What kind of Doodle should I get?

-The kind of Doodle breed you choose should depend on your lifestyle and your family.
-There are many factors to take into consideration such as your activity level, whether you live in an apartment or house, whether you want an indoor or outdoor Doodle, or if you are looking for a family pet, companion, or watchdog.
+The kind of Doodle breed you choose should depend on your lifestyle and family.
+There are many factors to consider, such as your activity level, whether you live in an apartment or house, whether you want an indoor or outdoor Doodle, or if you are looking for a family pet, companion, or watchdog.

 Activity Level

-Your daily activity level is important to consider when choosing the right Doodle breed for you and your family.
+Your daily activity level is important when choosing the right Doodle breed for you and your family.
 Do you like to go outdoors for walks or hiking?
-If so, choose a Doodle breed that is energetic and loves the outdoors such as Goldendoodles or Labradoodles.
+If so, choose a Doodle breed that is energetic and loves the outdoors, such as Goldendoodles or Labradoodles.
 However, if you don’t exercise a Doodle with high energy, they will become bored and oftentimes destructive around your house.
-It’s important that you match your ideal Doodle breed with your current lifestyle.
+You must match your ideal Doodle breed with your current lifestyle.

 Living Space

-The size of your home is an important factor because you need enough space for a dog to grow up and live comfortably.
-If you live in an apartment an indoor Doodle breed is recommended such as a Cavapoo or Maltipoo.
+The size of your home is important because you need enough space for a dog to grow up and live comfortably.
+An indoor Doodle breed is recommended if you live in an apartment, such as a Cavapoo or Maltipoo.

 They thrive indoors and enjoy daily short walks outdoors.
-These compact Doodle breeds are a great companion and family pets for apartment dwellers that don’t have access to a yard.
+These compact Doodle breeds are great companions and family pets for apartment dwellers that don’t have access to a yard.

-If you have a house with a fenced-in front or back yard, a larger and energetic Doodle breed is an excellent option as a family pet.
+A larger and energetic Doodle breed is an excellent option as a family pet if you have a house with a fenced-in front or back yard.
 Goldendoodles, Bernedoodles, and Labradoodles need plenty of outdoor space to run around and burn their energy.
-They enjoy living indoors with daily access to the outdoors such as running around in the yard.
+They enjoy living indoors with daily access to the outdoors, such as running around in the yard.

 Indoor or Outdoor Dog

 Do you want your dog to live indoors or outdoors?
-As a pet parent, you need to decide if you want your dog to live indoors, outdoors, or a combination of both.
-All Doodle breeds are hypoallergenic and need to have daily social interaction with their family.
+As a pet parent, you must decide if you want your dog to live indoors, outdoors, or a combination of both.
+All Doodle breeds need daily social interaction with their family.
 Putting a Doodle breed outdoors to live, sleep, and eat, will lead to depression and isolation.

-While Doodle breeds enjoy playing outside for a little while they prefer to be indoors with their family.
-If it was your Doodles choice, they would even sleep in your bed so they can be part of the pack.
-Doodles thrive on attention and don’t like to be left alone as it will lead to separation anxiety.
+While Doodle breeds enjoy playing outside for a little while, they prefer to be indoors with their family.
+If it were your Doodle’s choice, they would even sleep in your bed so they can be a part of the pack.
+Doodles thrive on attention and don’t like to be left alone.
+Leaving your Doodle alone for long periods will lead to separation anxiety.

 Companion, Family Pet, or Watchdog

 Companion Doodles such as Cavapoos and Maltipoos provide great company and friendship.
-They are loyal, friendly, playful, and enjoy cuddling next to you watching a movie on the sofa.
+They are loyal, friendly, playful, and enjoy cuddling next to you on the sofa.
 They need to live indoors but enjoy walks and visits to the dog park too.
-They are also great traveling buddies whether you are running errands or taking a road trip.
+Companion Doodles are also great traveling buddies, whether you are running errands or taking a road trip.

-A family pet is extra special because the Doodle breed needs to get along with children of specific ages.
-If you have young children you need to choose a Doodle breed that is ideal for growing up with your little ones.
-In this case, Bernedoodles, Labradoodles, Goldendoodles are excellent playmates for your children, especially if they grow up together.
+A family pet requires special consideration because the Doodle breed needs to get along with children of specific ages.
+If you have young children, you need to choose a Doodle breed that is ideal for growing up with your little ones.
+In this case, Bernedoodles, Labradoodles, and Goldendoodles are excellent playmates for your children, especially if they grow up together.

 Teenagers who want an exercise buddy will be best matched with the energetic larger Doodle breeds, but those who want a couch potato buddy that keeps them company while doing homework will enjoy the smaller companion Doodle breeds.